Skip to Content

 • Mutual regulation (sometimes called co-regulation) means you need someone to help you regulate your emotions.

 Most kids need help sometimes, or even all the time, with emotional regulation.
-This is normal, even adults seek comfort from their loved ones when they are emotional.
-However, we should aim to teach kids to regulate their emotions independently during minor day-to-day situations.
+This is normal; even adults seek comfort from their loved ones when they are emotional.
+However, we should aim to teach children to regulate their emotions independently during minor day-to-day situations.

 I have created a 7-minute workout designed to be fun for kids and high-impact for maximum benefits!